roman-milk/roman-milk.github.io/from-loving-wife-to-slut.md

  She knocked on the door an when Ben opened it he smiled, "You came.
 Jake wasn't sure you would."

  "What?
 Pass up a chance for some hard black cock?
 Not likely sweetie" and she stepped into the room and closed the door behind her.
-Report_Story #1